MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        Name of the column in the data table used to aggregate values during sensitivity analysis. base_simulation : str, optional
        Name of the base simulation for constructing the experiment.
-If ``None``, the first simulation in the file is used. num_path : int, optional
+If ``None``, the first available simulation in the APSIM file is used. num_path : int, optional
        Number of parameter paths for the Morris method.
-If ``None``, a default is computed based on the number of decision variables. jumps : int, optional
+If ``None``, a default is computed automatically based on the number of decision variables. jumps : int, optional
        Morris method only.
-Specifies the number of discrete step movements ("jumps") allowed along each parameter dimension during the construction of a trajectory.
-Each Morris trajectory starts at a randomly selected point in the parameter space and perturbs one parameter at a time by a fixed step size ``Δ``.
+Specifies the number of discrete step movements (``"jumps"``) allowed along each parameter dimension during the construction of a trajectory.
+Each Morris trajectory begins at a randomly selected point in the parameter space and perturbs one parameter at a time by a fixed step size ``Δ``.
 The ``jumps`` value determines how many such perturbations can occur within each trajectory.

-Increasing ``jumps`` can improve the diversity of sampled elementary effects, particularly in complex models where parameters interact non-linearly.
-However, larger values increase the computational burden because the total simulation demand scales approximately with:
+       Increasing ``jumps`` improves the diversity of sampled elementary effects, especially in complex models with non-linear interactions.
+However, higher values also increase computational cost because the total number of model evaluations scales approximately as:

        .. math::

-          \{Total Sims} = r (k + 1)
+           N_{\mathrm{sims}} = r \, (k + 1)

        where ``r`` is the number of paths and ``k`` is the number of parameters.
-       If ``jumps`` is not provided, a recommended default is chosen based on the number of decision variables to balance computational cost and exploration quality.

-   intervals : int, optional
+       If ``jumps`` is not provided, a recommended default is chosen to balance computational efficiency with adequate exploration of the parameter space. intervals : int, optional
        Morris method only.
-Defines the number of discrete levels into which the parameter range is partitioned.
-The Morris method samples parameter values from a ``p``-level grid, where ``p = intervals``.
-Each parameter range is divided into ``intervals`` equally spaced subranges, and trajectories move across these grid points to compute elementary effects.
-A higher number of intervals increases the resolution of the sampling grid, enabling finer sensitivity distinctions and reducing discretization error in the estimated elementary effects.
-However, larger values of ``intervals`` also require more computational effort and may lead to denser sampling without substantial improvement in screening quality.
-When omitted, a reasonable default is chosen according to standard Morris design guidelines, balancing resolution and computational efficiency.
+Defines the number of discrete levels into which each parameter range is partitioned.
+The Morris method samples parameters on a ``p``-level grid, where ``p = intervals``.
+Each parameter range is divided into ``intervals`` equally spaced points, and trajectories move across these grid points to compute elementary effects.

+       A larger number of intervals increases the resolution of the sampling grid, enabling more detailed sensitivity insights and reducing discretization error.
+However, high values also increase computational overhead and may not necessarily improve screening quality.
+When omitted, a reasonable default is selected according to standard Morris design guidelines.

    Side Effects
    ------------
-   - Modifies the APSIM file by adding a sensitivity analysis experiment.
+   - Modifies the APSIM file by inserting a sensitivity analysis experiment under the ``Simulations`` node.
    - Ensures proper .NET resource cleanup via an explicit garbage collection call.

    .. py:method:: apsimNGpy.core.senstivitymanager.SensitivityManager.set_params(self, params: dict[str, typing.Any] | None = None, **kwargs) -> 'ApsimModel' (inherited)